1 2 aim

 #apaperaday: Spectrum of Genetic Variants in the Dystrophin Gene: A Single Centre Retrospective Analysis of 750 Duchenne and Becker Patients from Southern Italy

-In today’s #apaperaday, Prof. Aartsma-Rus reads and comments on the paper titled: Spectrum of Genetic Variants in the Dystrophin Gene: A Single Centre Retrospective Analysis of 750 Duchenne and Becker Patients from Southern Italy
+In today’s #apaperaday, Prof. Aartsma-Rus reads and comments on the paper titled: Spectrum of Genetic Variants in the dystrophin Gene: A Single Centre Retrospective Analysis of 750 Duchenne and Becker Patients from Southern Italy

 Today’s pick is from the journal Genes by Viggiano et al on the spectrum of genetic variants in the dystrophin gene in dystrophinopathy patients from South Italy born between 1930 and 2020.
 DOI: 10.3390/genes14010214.